-Under Section 401 of the Clean Water Act, federal agencies cannot issue a license or permit before we make a determination on a water quality certification request or waive our right to review.
+Under Section 401 of the Clean Water Act, federal agencies can't issue a license or permit before we make a determination on a water quality certification request or waive our right to review.
 Any conditions that the certifying agency sets then become conditions of the federal permit or license.

 Requesting a 401 water quality certification